 (vii) Branch Officers

-(viii) One Board member elected by and from the financial membership of each Branch with more than 900 financial members as at June 30 immediately prior to the biennial elections and One Board member elected by and from the financial membership of all other Branches on federal council
+(viii) one Board member elected by and from the financial membership of each Branch with more than 900 financial members as at June 30 immediately prior to the biennial elections and One Board member elected by and from the financial membership of all other Branches on federal council

-(ix) Branch Secretaries (where determined by Federal Council)

-(x) State delegates to Federal Council/ Board as determined by Rule 40 from those States where Federal Council has not determined to form a Branch.

-(xi) Delegates from the Sections of the Association to Federal Council (the number to be determined by Rule 80)
+(ix) Delegates from the Sections of the Association to Federal Council (the number to be determined by Rule 80)

-(xii) Delegates from the Sections of the Association to Branch Council (the number to be determined by Rule 80)
+(x) Delegates from the Sections of the Association to Branch Council (the number to be determined by Rule 80)

-(xiii) National Stunt Committee 12 (Equity Section Stunt performer 4, Stunt co-ordinator 4, Safety Supervisor members 4)
+(xi) National Stunt Committee 12 (Equity Section Stunt performer and Assistant Stunt Co-ordinator 4, Stunt co-ordinator 4, Safety Supervisor members 4)

-(2) The notice shall stipulate that a member cannot stand for more than one position that is entitled to membership of ederal ouncil. of each of the positions specified in sub-rule (c)excepting that a member nominating for a Branch Council position other than Branch President or Branch Secretary - or in the NSW and Victoria Branch Vice-President, may also nominate for the position of Section Delegate to Federal Council.
+(2) The notice shall stipulate that a member cannot stand for more than one position that is entitled to membership of Federal Council. .

-(3) The notice shall further stipulate that where there are three or more positions to be filled in any election (other than those applying to the Professional Sports Section or Professional Sports Branch) one of each three of the positions shall be filled by a woman according to the following formula:
+(3) The notice shall further stipulate that where there are three or more positions to be filled in any election (other than those applying to the Professional Sports Section or Professional Sports Branch) one of each three of the positions shall be filled by a woman.

-3 - 5 positions: at least one woman

-6 - 8 positions: at least two women

-9 - 11 positions: at least three women

-12 - 14 positions: at least four women

-15 - 17 positions: at least five women

 (4) The notice shall further stipulate that where a section is entitled to two or more delegates to Federal Council, they shall be elected according to the following formula: